cobymnun1/descai-webapp/docs/README.md

 DeScAi is a comprehensive document analysis platform that automatically generates structured peer reviews of research papers.
 The system processes various document formats, performs AI-powered analysis across multiple dimensions (originality, clarity, rigor, reproducibility, data transparency, and interpretation), and stores results in a Supabase database for easy access and management.

+**Now available as a Base Mini App!** The `feature/base-miniapp` branch includes full integration with Farcaster's Base platform, allowing users to access DeScAi directly through the Base ecosystem.

 ## ✨ Key Features

 ### 🔄 Document Processing Pipeline